 1. Have a separate laundry basket for every person in the home.

 The first step to this easy laundry system is to manage the dirty clothes.
-I’ve tried almost all of the methods of doing this.
-Including building a special shelf to hold all my laundry baskets.
+I’ve tried almost all of the methods of doing this up to building a special shelf to hold all my laundry baskets.

 I’ve found the simplest method the most effective.
 Each person in the house gets their own laundry basket.
 There’s also a basket for towels and linens in each bathroom.
 This means putting a basket in each person’s bedroom and one in each of the bathrooms.